 - Coordination and balance

-Your doctor may suggest the following tests.
+Your doctor might suggest the following tests.

 - Electroencephalogram (EEG).
 An EEG monitors the electrical activity in your brain via a series of electrodes attached to your scalp.
-EEGs are often helpful in diagnosing some types of epilepsy, but results may be normal in frontal lobe epilepsy.
+EEGs are often helpful in diagnosing some types of epilepsy, but results can be normal in frontal lobe epilepsy.

 Over the past decade, treatment options have increased for frontal lobe seizures.
-There are newer types of anti-seizure medications as well as a variety of surgical procedures that may help if medications don't work.
+There are newer types of anti-seizure medications as well as a variety of surgical procedures that might help if medications don't work.

 All anti-seizure drugs seem to work equally well at controlling frontal lobe seizures, but not everyone becomes seizure-free on medication.
-Your doctor may try different types of anti-seizure drugs or have you take a combination of drugs to control your seizures.
+Your doctor might try different types of anti-seizure drugs or have you take a combination of drugs to control your seizures.
 Researchers are continuing to look for new and more-effective medications.

 Another imaging technique, known as brain mapping, is commonly used before epilepsy surgery.
-Brain mapping involves implanting electrodes directly into an area of the brain and using electrical stimulation to determine whether that area has an important function, which would rule out surgery on that area.
+Brain mapping involves implanting electrodes into an area of the brain and using electrical stimulation to determine whether that area has an important function, which would rule out surgery on that area.
 In addition, functional MRI (fMRI) is used to map the language area of the brain.

-Surgery for epilepsy may involve:
+Surgery for epilepsy might involve:

 - Isolating the focal point.
-If the portion of the brain that's causing seizures is too vital to remove, surgeons may make a series of cuts to help isolate that section of the brain.
+If the portion of the brain that's causing seizures is too vital to remove, surgeons might make a series of cuts to help isolate that section of the brain.
 This prevents seizures from moving into other parts of the brain.

 - Responding to a seizure.
-A responsive neurostimulator (RNS) is a newer type of implanted device.
+A responsive neurostimulator is a newer type of implanted device.
 It is activated only when you begin to have a seizure, and it stops the seizure from occurring.

 Lifestyle and home remedies